robertdj/r-dockerfiles/README.md

 Greatly inspired by the [Version-stable Rocker images](https://github.com/rocker-org/rocker-versioned), but using Ubuntu instead of Debian.

-The `Makefile` contains commands to build each of the images.
+The `Makefile` contains commands to build each of the Linux images.
 Check the file to see the build arguments for Docker.